 Frog identification large

-5 frogs to listen out for if you live in South Australia
+5 fascinating frogs to listen out for if you live in South Australia

 • 7 min read

-The presence of frogs is a good indication of a healthy environment.
-They’re super sensitive to pollution and habitat degradation, which is why it’s so important to monitor where they live, as it paints a bigger picture about the natural world around them.
+Frogs are highly sensitive to changes in their environment, including pollution, habitat destruction and climate change - which is why it’s so important to monitor where they live, as it reveals a bigger picture about the natural world around them.

 1. Bibron's toadlet (Pseudophryne bibroni)

-Between February and August be sure to listen out for the call of Bibron's toadlet.
+Between February and August listen out for the call of Bibron's toadlet.

 The lifecycle of this rare frog is a little different to other frogs, in terms of the way eggs are laid and hatched.